INNO-MAKER/DAC-PRO-HAT/readme.md

-### 7.Pops and Crackles Soluations
+### 3.Pops and Crackles Soluations

-Some customers said that there are some pops and crackles when play music over our dac module, but no problem over with HDMI of Raspberry Pi.
+Some customers said that there are some pops and crackles when play music over our DAC PRO module, but no problem over with HDMI of Raspberry Pi.
 Please try below solutions.

-**1.Power supply**
+#### 3.1Power supply

 Change a better 5V power supply.
 The inferior power supply will limits you to pursue the better  audio quality.
 The battery pack linear power supply is a better choice.

-**2.Hotspot**
+#### **3.2 Hotspot**

 Some music system open the Raspberry Pi build-in hotspot default.
 But the 3.5 mm jacks will be an antenna and received the interference signal from the WIFI module.
 So use wired network instead of the Raspberry Pi build-in WIFI can help you cut noise pollution completely.
 Esp the build-in WIFI be used as wireless hotspot.